-1.57 Each nomination form needs to be signed (subscribed) by 2 electors on the local government electoral register in the parish or, if the parish is warded, in the parish ward.

-1.58 The electors must be of voting age and be on the register that is in force on the last day for publication of notice of election.

-1.59 The two electors will sign and print their names as proposer and seconder.

-1.60 The elector numbers of the proposer and seconder as they appear on the electoral register, including the distinctive numbers or letters of the polling district, must be entered on the nomination form.
+- 1.67 Each nomination form needs to be signed (subscribed) by two electors on the local government electoral register in the parish or, if the parish is warded, in the parish ward. - 1.68 The electors must be of voting age and be on the register that is in force on the last day for publication of notice of election. - 1.69 The two electors will sign and print their names as proposer and seconder. - 1.70 The elector numbers of the proposer and seconder as they appear on the electoral register, including the distinctive numbers or letters of the polling district, must be entered on the nomination form.
 The distinctive numbers/letters of the polling district can usually be found at the front of the register.
-Both the Returning Officer and the Electoral Registration Officer will be able to advise you how the register is laid out.